RedQ/listbook-doc/chapter1.md

 **Solution: **You may check your file upload limit on Your Media Uploader page in WordPress.
 Depending upon the web hosting company and the conditions of the service they provide it may vary.
 The most common is about 8 MB which is more or less enough.
 But uploading some media files like audio and video may become a problem with for example 2 MB upload limit.

-We decided to share some tips about how to extend your maximum file upload size in WordPress:
+We decided to share some tips about how to extend your maximum file upload size in WordPress

-1. **Through functions.php file:**
+**Through functions.php file:**

 You may add the below mentioned code in the functions.php file of your theme